-Vada is grounded urad daal or white daal fritters seasoned with some simple spices and added veggies like onion and curry leaves for flavouring.
+Vada is grounded urad daal or white daal fritter seasoned with some simple spices and added veggies like onion and curry leaves for flavouring.

 It’s a south Indian dish served as breakfast or snack.
 Basically, it’s an Indian style savoury doughnut very high in proteins and serves as a fulfilling breakfast.

-These crispies are best served with any kind of cutney like groundnut chutney or green chutney as per taste.
+These crispies are best served with any kind of tangy chutney like tamarind groundnut chutney or groundnut chutney or green chutney as per taste.

 Vada/ Urad daal fritters